Michael-J-Scofield/discord-anti-spam/README.md

   ignoreBots: true, // Ignore bot messages.
   verbose: true, // Extended Logs from module.
   ignoredMembers: [], // Array of User IDs that get ignored.
-  muteRoleName: "Muted", // Name of the role that will be given to muted users!
+  muteRole: "Muted", // Name or id of the role that will be given to muted users!
   removeMessages: true, // If the bot should remove all the spam messages when taking action on a user!
+  unmuteAfter: 60, // When the bot should unmute someone!
+(IN MINUTES)
   // And many more options...
 See the documentation.
 });